 The Brain Clinic is able to offer significantly reduced fees for neuropsychological evaluations and treatments by offering these services from Dr. Kristi Hoffmann, who has recently obtained her Doctorate of Psychology (PsyD).
 Whereas normal rates in NYC run close to $3500, Dr. Hoffmann is able to charge less than half of that for those individuals that qualify.
 Please note the terms and conditions for each program, outlined here.

-Neuropsychological evaluations in children are used to compare the child’s overall abilities to specific areas of functioning to see where any problems lie.
+Neuropsychological evaluations of children are used to compare the child’s overall abilities to specific areas of functioning to see where any problems lie.
 Additionally, by comparing intelligence to achievement tests in reading, writing and math, one can determine if there is a learning disability in one or more of these areas.
 In order to get accommodations for a learning disability at school or for standardized tests (such as the SAT), a full evaluation is necessary.
 In this case, it is beneficial to have testing done early in life in case accommodations are necessary on high-stakes tests later in life.

-Preparing an assessment for legal situations is more demanding than for the usual clinical case, and must be handled differently from the beginning.
+Preparing assessments for legal situations is more demanding than for the usual clinical case, and must be handled differently from the beginning.
 In a sense, the evaluations for extended time are similar to forensic evaluations, because these assessments are examined by officials from the testing organizations with the idea in mind that you must be able to prove that you have a disability.
 In other forensic situations, one must take into account whether the client is malingering, or putting forth their best effort during the testing sessions.
 Another aspect includes a thorough review of history and documentation.